MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 You can review your entire configuration and edit settings as needed before completing the connection. **Be sure to read the connector-specific information for your data source if you haven't already done so.** Select **Finish updating** when you're ready to complete the connection.

-## How do I know the connection setup worked?
+### Confirm if the connection setup worked

 Go to the list of your published connections under the **Connectors** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

 ## Troubleshooting
 <!---Insert troubleshooting recommendations for this data source-->
 Read the connector-specific information for your data source.

+> [!NOTE]
+> Not all connector-specific articles include troubleshooting recommendations at this point.

 ## Limitations
 <!---Insert limitations for this data source-->
+To learn about limitations that apply to all data sources see the [Overview of Microsoft Graph connectors](connectors-overview) article.

-Read the connector-specific information for your data source.
+See the connector-specific information for your data source to find out if other limitations apply to that  particular Graph connector.

 ## Next steps